 GOOD NEWS UPDATE: Republicans failed to get enough votes to pass the Cassidy/Graham bill.

-I originally published this article in August 2012 but updated because Congress is trying again to repeal & replace Obamacare.
-I think they need to step back from partisanship, look at the big picture, consider all stakeholders, look for inspiration from other advanced nations with better healthcare systems, and combine the best properties of each into a public-private hybrid healthcare model.
+As founding editor of Modern Health Talk, I think both sides need to step back from partisanship, look at the big picture, consider all stakeholders, look to other advanced nations for inspiration, and combine the best properties of each into a public-private hybrid healthcare model.